mitre-public/dist-tree/README.md

 List<String> names = loadBusinessNames();
 tree.addBatches(batchify(locations, names, 1_000));

-// --- JVM is shutdown, but the indexed dataset is persisted!
+// JVM is shutdown, but our dataset is persisted!
+System.exit()
 ```

-### Third, Searching the Dataset
+### 3 - Search the Dataset

 ```
 // The next JVM loads the tree from the default DataStore